cocos/cocos-docs/en/getting-started/first-game/index.md

 P_1 = P_0 + v*t
 ```

-In the other words, we can add the current position of the object plus the velocity multiplied by the time, when we can get the new position.
+In other words, we can add the current position of the object plus the velocity multiplied by the time, then we can get the new position.

 In our game, when the mouse button is pressed, the character will move directly 1 unit if the jump step is 1, and 2 units if the jump step is 2.
 So we can calculate the target position of the character (_targetPos) by using the following formula: